-- Receives recipes in pattern language from Recipe Cooker. - Breaks down orchestrations in pattern language to rules and facts in a machine-processable format (Drools rules) - Sends rules and facts to the corresponding Pattern Engines - Relays orchestration and SPDI properties status to the backend GUI
+- Receives recipes in pattern language from Recipe Cooker. • - Breaks down orchestrations in pattern language to rules and facts in a machine-processable format (Drools rules) - Sends rules and facts to the corresponding Pattern Engines . - Relays orchestration and SPDI properties status to the backend GUI architectural patterns.

-Details: The Pattern Orchestrator module features an underlying semantic reasoner able to understand the internal components of IoT Service orchestrations expressed using the pattern language (see D4.1, Section 3.3), received from the Recipe Cooker module (see subsection 3.2.2 above) and transform them into architectural patterns.
 The Pattern Orchestrator is then responsible to pass said patterns to the corresponding Pattern Engines (as defined in the Backend, Network, and Field layers), after translating them to a machine-processable format (in Drools), selecting for each of them the subset of patterns that refer to components under their control (e.g. passing Network-specific patterns to the Pattern Engine present in the SDN controller).
-Through the above functions, the module achieves automated configuration, coordination, and management of the SEMIoTICS patterns across different layers and service orchestrations.
+Through the above functions, the module achieves automated configuration, coordination, and management of the SEMIOTICS patterns across different layers and service orchestrations.
 Moreover, the Pattern Orchestrator relays the status of orchestration and the SPDI properties of said orchestrations to the backend GUI.